 Aloe Vera has been used, externally, to treat various skin conditions such as cuts, burns and eczema.
 It is alleged that sap from Aloe Vera eases pain and reduces inflammation.
 It has antiseptic and antibiotic properties that make it highly valuable in treating cuts and abrasions.
 It has been commonly used to treat first- and second-degree burns (including sunburns), the irritation from poison oak, poison ivy and poison sumac, infections and eczema.

-Ingredients: Aloe Vera is a gel is made from the gel-like substance inside the plant’s leaves.
-It contains a small percent of potassium sorbate which is a salt of sorbic acid and is naturally found in some fruits (like the berries of mountain ash).
+Ingredients: Aloe Vera is a thick, slightly sticky substance made from the gel-like substance inside the plant’s leaves.
+It contains a small percent of potassium sorbate, which is a salt of sorbic acid and is naturally found in some fruits (like the berries of Mountain Ash).

-The aloin it contains is a sunscreen that blocks 20-30% of the sun’s ultraviolet rays.
-Aloe’s natural pH is about 4.3, ideally suited for skin, which is between pH 4 and 6.
+The aloin Aloe contains is a natural sunscreen that blocks 20-30% of the sun’s ultraviolet rays.
+Aloe’s natural pH is about 4.3; between pH 4-6 is ideally suited for the skin.